 - Experience in teaching ecology, natural history, sustainability, team building, challenge course facilitation and outdoor living skills

 - Candidates must pass a background check and have driving record approved by Chewonki’s insurance carrier.

 SALARY AND OTHER DETAILS

 Salary for the Outdoor Classroom season is $355.00 per week plus room and board.
+With a $35 bump in year 2.
 Educators earn one half Paid Time Off day each pay period.
 PTO is taken with supervisor approval in consideration of program schedule.
 Health insurance is available in accordance with the Affordable Care Act.